How to build communication skills with Autistic children

 Pacho cannot open the cookie jar, so he hands the jar to Delicia.
 Delicia models by saying “Cookies, please” or “Open, please.”

-For children on the autism spectrum with nonverbal communication or who have complex communication needs, consider using a tool, called an augmentative and alternative communication device, to supplement their speech.
+For Autistic children with nonverbal communication or who have complex communication needs, consider using a tool, called an augmentative and alternative communication device, to supplement their speech.

 This kind of communication can be low-tech, such as exchanging pictures to communicate.
 Or, it can be as high-tech as a communication app on a tablet.